conversem/xerberus-node-startos/README.md

 # Hello World for StartOS

 Hello World is a simple, minimal project that serves as a template for creating a service that runs on StartOS.
-This repository creates the `s9pk` package that is installed to run `hello-world` on [StartOS](https://github.com/Start9Labs/start-os/).
+This repository creates the `s9pk` package that is installed to run `xerberus-node` on [StartOS](https://github.com/Start9Labs/start-os/).
 Learn more about service packaging in the [Developer Docs](https://start9.com/latest/developer-docs/).

 ## Dependencies